msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

-***Note*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.
+***Note:*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.

 ## Running a Windows program such as circularMT.exe

- To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below:
+ To run ```circularMT``` download the program from https://github.com/msjimc/circularMT to your Downloads folder and issue the command below:

 > wine ~/Downloads/circularMT.exe